sephselga/assurity-api-automation-assignment/README.md

 ## Additional Notes:
 - For a better understanding of each file's purpose and configuration, check the comments within the files, feature files, step definitions, classes, and configuration files.

-## Contributing:

-**We welcome contributions from the community!
-If you'd like to contribute to the project, follow these steps:**

-- Fork the Project:
-  Create your own copy of the project by forking it on GitHub.

-- Make Your Changes:
-  Create a new branch from the main branch and make your desired changes.

-- Submit a Pull Request:
-  Push your branch to your forked repository and create a pull request to merge your changes into the main project.